What are the latest funding news in the longevity market? (May 2026)

 How much did they raise?

-Junevity raised $10M in this extension, bringing its total seed funding to $20M.
+Junevity raised $10.0M in this seed extension.

 What round is it?